Sahrarara/PythonWebScraper/README.md

 * WKO link for more information

 It is a bit over the top, since the script gives out the data in the shell before writing it in a csv file.
+Also, it only uses firefox via the geckodriver.
+Chrome, etc isn't supported.
+I also don't know if it works in windows.
+It should, but I haven't tried it.
+Made with python 3.7.3

+##Important!
+Don't forget to set the PATH to the geckodriver before running the scraper!
+Selenium is weird like that.